 What happens to the Welcome to Yorkshire Garden after the Chelsea Flower Show?

 The stone used in the Welcome to Yorkshire Garden has been borrowed from the Bolton Estate, the home of Harry, the 8th Lord of Bolton and his family, the stone will be returned to the Bolton Estate in Wensleydale, in Yorkshire, when Chelsea Flower Show closes.
 After the show, all of the roof tiles will go back to the reclamation yard they came from.
 The wooden finger post will be heading to Louise and Mark Gregory’s garden, as a momento of the show.
 Some of the plants from the Welcome to Yorkshire Garden are going to a garden that Landform Consultants are currently building, while plans are still being finalised for the remainder of the plants and materials, but everything will be used again and recycled to enhance, or create other gardens.

 Mark Gregory and his team will be on their way to a garden show in Dublin, Ireland once Chelsea finishes, to get ready for the next show, Bloom, which opens from the 31st May until 4th June 2018.
-I wish Mark and his team at Landform a moment to allow their Chelsea success to soak in, and every success for the future!
+I wish Mark and his team at Landform a moment to allow their Chelsea success to soak in, and every happiness and success for the future!